-(4) Decision and Imposition of Conditions.
-The Commission, after public hearing and, after making appropriate findings, may approve, disapprove or approve subject to conditions, the project and any associated requests for exceptions.
-As part of its review and decision, the Planning Commission may impose additional conditions, requirements, modifications, and limitations on a proposed project in order to achieve the objectives, policies, and intent of the General Plan or of this Code.

-(5) Appeal.
-The decision of the Planning Commission may be appealed to the Board of Supervisors by any person aggrieved within 30 days after the date of the decision by filing a written notice of appeal with the Board of Supervisors, setting forth wherein it is alleged that there was an error in the interpretation of the provisions of this Section or abuse of discretion on the part of the Planning Commission.
-The procedures and requirements for conditional use appeals in Section 308.1(b) and (c) shall apply to appeals to the Board of Supervisors under this Section 328.

-- (6) Discretionary Review.
-No requests for discretionary review shall be accepted by the Planning Department or heard by the Planning Commission for projects subject to this Section.

-(7) Change of Conditions.
-Once a project is approved, authorization of a change in any condition previously imposed by the Planning Commission shall require approval by the Planning Commission subject to the procedures set forth in this Section.

-Section 4.
-The Planning Code is hereby amended by revising Sections 202.5, 302, 303, 303.1, 305.1, 306.3, 306.7, 306.8, 306.9, 311, 317, 329, 330.7, 1006.3, and 1111.4; deleting Sections 306.10 and 312; and adding new Section 333 to read as follows:
+1 any, to the project and conditions for approval as necessary.
+The Director shall also make 2 recommendations to the Commission on any proposed exceptions pursuant to subsection (d).
+3 - (4) Decision and Imposition of Conditions.
+The Commission, after public hearing and, 4 after making appropriate findings, may approve, disapprove or approve subject to conditions, the 5 project and any associated requests for exceptions.
+As part of its review and decision, the Planning 6 Commission may impose additional conditions, requirements, modifications, and limitations on a 7 proposed project in order to achieve the objectives, policies, and intent of the General Plan or of this 8 Code.
+9 - (5) Appeal.
+The decision of the Planning Commission may be appealed to the Board of 10 Supervisors by any person aggrieved within 30 days after the date of the decision by filing a written 11 notice of appeal with the Board of Supervisors, setting forth wherein it is alleged that there was an 12 error in the interpretation of the provisions of this Section or abuse of discretion on the part of the 13 Planning Commission.
+The procedures and requirements for conditional use appeals in Section 14 308.1(b) and (c) shall apply to appeals to the Board of Supervisors under this Section 328.
+15 - (6) Discretionary Review.
+No requests for discretionary review shall be accepted by the 16 Planning Department or heard by the Planning Commission for projects subject to this Section.
+17 - (7) Change of Conditions.
+Once a project is approved, authorization of a change in any 18 condition previously imposed by the Planning Commission shall require approval by the Planning 19 Commission subject to the procedures set forth in this Section.
+20 21 Section 4.
+The Planning Code is hereby amended by revising Sections 202.5, 302, 22 303, 303.1, 305.1, 306.3, 306.7, 306.8, 306.9, 311, 317, 329, 330.7, 1006.3, and 1111.4; 23 deleting Sections 306.10 and 312; and adding new Section 333 to read as follows: 24